breuerfelix/king-bot-api/README.md

 # development

+if you wanna use the command `npm run dev` or `npm run watch` you need to insert your credentials into `dev_main.js`.
 you can also create a file names `cred.txt` in the root folder which contains your login credentials:

 ```csv